yleeyilin/tp/docs/UserGuide.md

 ## Common Errors
 ### Unknown Command

-If you encounter an unknown command error, please ensure the command entered is a valid command mentioned in our [Command Summary](#command-summary).
+If you encounter an unknown command error, please ensure that the command you entered is a valid command mentioned in our [Command Summary](#command-summary).
 Below is an example of an unknown command input and the corresponding error message.
 <br>